 Any Other Business:

-Memorial Hall Building Maintenance – Andrew explained that when Renaissance Builders and architect Joe Mattei were looking at needed repairs to the Memorial Hall ceiling, it was discovered that a drain on the roof had been plugged and had been the cause of some of the leaks.
+Memorial Hall Building Maintenance – Andrew explained that when Renaissance Builders and architect Joe Mattei were looking at needed repairs to the Memorial Hall ceiling, it was discovered that a drain on the roof had been plugged and may have been the cause of some of the leaks.
 There is no one specifically in charge of building maintenance.
 The janitor does not want to expand his role to that of building maintenance.
-Andrew said the plugged drain and ensuing leaks have caused insulation damage and possibly other problems.
 Tricia asked if volunteers could be used to do some maintenance.
 Insurance and liability issues would likely prevent volunteer help.
 Terry said there is a buildings and grounds position which includes mowing and snow removal, but there has never been anyone in that position on a long-term basis.
 At this time Terry said that three or four people are doing various small jobs.
 Andrew said a maintenance person could also do jobs at Cowell Gym, the libraries, the police building, etc. There is still probably not enough work for even a part-time position.
-It would need to be more of an on-all position.
+It would need to be more of an on-call position.
 Andrew will see if anyone from the highway department could be the on-call person.
 Rick said that someone from the highway department should immediately check the roofs on town buildings to make sure other drains are not plugged.
 Andrew then asked who would pay for the damage already done in Memorial Hall.
 There is a roof stabilization account that could be used.
 Further discussion will take place at the next meeting.

 Appointment to FRPB – The town should have two representatives to the Franklin Regional Planning Board.
 Paul Hollings is the representative from the Planning Board.
 Rick was the Selectboard representative but felt that another Planning Board member would be a better choice.
 John Wheeler is willing to do it.
 A motion was made by Andrew to appoint John Wheeler as the town’s second representative to the Franklin Regional Planning Board.
 This was seconded by Tricia.
 Roll call vote: Rick – yes; Andrew – yes; Tricia – yes.
 Motion passed 3-0-0.